Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/tutorial_teaching_room.rst.txt

 -  manipulate surface material
 -  manipulate punctual receivers
 -  manipulate omnidirectional sound sources
--  perfomr calculations with the TCR and SPPS codes
+-  perfome calculations with the TCR and SPPS codes
 -  display results

 Resources for this tutorial are located in the following folder: